MIXgleb/WeatherApp/README.md

 >> + If the single mod is on and the list contains a city another than the default one, then after disabling the single mod, the default city will appear in the top of the list.
 > 3. If single mod is on:
 >> + When you torn on default mod, the city in the list changes to the default city.

+## Сurrent disadvantages
+1. There is no possibility to change the default city;

+2. Bug on page refresh.
++ If the last interaction was with the settings buttons, then when the page is refreshed, the last pressed settings button will change its status to the opposite.
++ If the last interaction was on an input line with a city added, then when the page is refreshed, the last added city will be added to the list again, despite the sorting function.

+This bug is related to the fact that request.POST does not clear the status after the command is executed and the page is refreshed.
+And it turns out that when the page is refreshed, the last command is forcibly executed again, bypassing the main debugging and sorting functions.